kasia-omm/art-sea/README.md

 ## Design choices

-The design of the website focused on the art and craft part of the business choosing lively colours and images.
+The design of the website focusses on the art and craft part of the business choosing lively colours and images that are in line with branding and general business theme.
+First time user knows straight away that the website is about party packages that involve creativity and art.

 <ol>Theme colors:</ol>
 <li>Header and Footer - #41B3A3</li>